List of The Originals characters: In The Vampire Diaries

-In the episode named "Bring It On", Hayley is attacked by a vampire named Will who was sent by Katherine to kill her.
+In Bring It On, Hayley is attacked by a vampire named Will who was sent by Katherine to kill her.
 Klaus appears and saves her, in the process biting and poisoning the vampire with his werewolf venom.
 Klaus then takes Hayley to his mansion, where he plays the hospitable host in order to glean information about Katherine.
 He politely interrogates Hayley, though she claims she does not know where Katherine is.
 She tells Klaus that Katherine found her in New Orleans when she was trying to find her real parents and Katherine told Hayley she could help her.
 Klaus claims that he is the only one who can protect Hayley from Katherine's minions, and says that he will as long as she cooperates with him.
 Hayley goes into the next room and looks at Klaus's paintings, expressing distaste for all but one, which she describes as twisted.
 She asks Klaus why he paints and in response, he describes the painting as a metaphor for control.
 Hayley calls him out on his attempts to soften her up before mentioning Klaus's plans to kill Tyler.
 Klaus assures her that the better punishment is sentencing Tyler to a lifetime of paranoia and fear.
 Hayley then reveals to Klaus that the reason he has been unable to find Katherine all these centuries has been her ability to build and maintain a network of allies willing to do anything for her.
 Klaus asks Hayley if she knows any of Katherine's allies, and she responds teasingly that she might know a couple and she might even tell him about them.
 Later, after Damon has killed Will, Klaus offers to let Hayley stay anyway.
 She suggests a deal: her intel in exchange for Tyler's freedom, but Klaus cannot bring himself to make any promises when it comes to Tyler.
 Hayley draws him back in by returning to what he said about his paintings and control and tacitly offers him control with her.
 He takes the bait, and they have sex.
 Afterward, while Hayley is dressing, Klaus notices a mark on Hayley's back that, according to him, is only found on those of a certain bloodline of werewolves originating in Louisiana.